engerim42/wmjupiter/README.md

 can be found on the internet.
 It was 80 deg. as of 11th Jan 2002.

 Original Version History:

+6 Dec 2015: Version 1.21:
+cleanup, license update

-16 Jan 2001: Version 1.2
+16 Jan 2001: Version 1.2:
-- fixed some drawing of the moons
+fixed some drawing of the moons

-15 Jan 2001: Version 1.1
+15 Jan 2001: Version 1.1:
-- displaying of the moons (with labels) when close to the planet 11 Jan 2001: Version 1.0
+displaying of the moons (with labels) when close to the planet

+11 Jan 2001: Version 1.0:
-- following the red spot, displaying of jupiters distance
+following the red spot, displaying of jupiters distance